makinacorpus/php-corebus/README.md

 declare(strict_types=1);

+namespace App\Domain\SomeBusiness\Listener;

 use MakinaCorpus\CoreBus\EventBus\EventListener;

-final class SayHello implements EventListener
+final class SayHelloListener implements EventListener {
-{
     /*
      * Method name is yours, you may have more than one handler in the